moviemasher/moviemasher.js/README.md

 ### Developer Setup
 1. install git, npm, bower and grunt
 2. npm install
-3. bower install
+3. bower install --allow-root
 4. grunt

 ##### Known issues in this version
-- little documentation - see angular-moviemasher for usage
+- little documentation - see angular-moviemasher for usage and moviemasher.rb for mash syntax
 - video file playback not yet supported - they must be converted to image sequences and MP3 soundtracks
 - audio filters not yet supported